‘The recommended level of moderate to vigorous physical activity for children under 5 is 180 minutes a day, spread through-out the day’.

 UK Physical Activity Guidelines, Chief Medical Officer (2019)

 Moving and Handling

-For children to be able to use their physical skills well, they need to develop a form of partnership between their eyes and hands (and other parts of their bodies).
-This enables them to see the effects that their movements are having on the world around them and make the adjustments necessary to achieve their aim.
-They need time to learn and practise these skills, through a variety of experiences to support their overall physical skills.
+For children to be able to use their physical skills well, they need to develop a form of partnership between their eyes and hands (and other senses).
+They need time to learn and practise physical skills and movements, through a variety of experiences to support their overall physical skills.
 Children will often practise movements repetitively to learn how to move their bodies automatically with control and coordination.

 Health and Self-Care

 The Health and Self-Care strand of physical development shows children how to stay healthy and safe and to begin to manage hygiene and personal needs.
 This includes learning how to get dressed, eat and feed themselves and toileting.
 Through the Characteristics of Effective Learning, children learn to make choices and decisions about taking risks – the beginning of learning to keep safe.

 You can find information about our bespoke training and support packages, in-house training opportunities and training courses on our training pages